Learning Leadership Portfolio

 The Problem

-Learning decisions were being made on instinct and anecdote.
-There was no systematic way to understand whether programs were working, where gaps were emerging, or what employees actually needed next.
-Without a real feedback infrastructure, L&D was always reactive — responding to what was loudest, not what mattered most.
+Learning decisions were made on instinct.
+There was no system to understand whether programs were working, where gaps were emerging, or what people actually needed.
+L&D responded to what was loudest, not what mattered most.

-The engagement survey dashboard shown below tracks responses across business strategy alignment, accountability, and rewards & recognition — with quarter-over-quarter trending and executive-level breakout analysis.
-Focus groups are run after major program launches and before annual planning cycles.
-Every data stream flows into a reporting cadence shared with the Learning Governance Committee and senior leadership.
+Survey data tracks business strategy alignment, accountability, and engagement quarter-over-quarter.
+Focus groups run after major launches and before planning cycles.
+Everything feeds into a reporting cadence shared with senior leadership.

 Question Design